Date Of Visit:____________________

 Things you may want to discuss at this visit:

 Your baby's behavior and development.

 Your plans for returning to work or school, and child-care arrangements.

 Things to keep in mind:

-- Always use a car seat : backward-facing in the back seat until your baby is at least 12 months old and weighs 20 pounds.
+- Always use a car seat : backward-facing in the back seat until your baby is 2 years old or reaches the maximum height and weight for the seat.

 - Place your baby on his back to sleep.

 - Do not put your baby to bed with a bottle or prop it in his mouth.